GhostGlitch/AquaHotkey-G/README.md

 Alongside the core `AquaHotkey`, the library also provides `AquaHotkeyX` - a complete, modular extension library built on top of it.

-`AquaHotkeyX` gives you batteries-included enhancements most of the built-in types, and more.
+`AquaHotkeyX` gives you batteries-included enhancements for most of the built-in types, and much more.
 It explores some very interesting patterns made possible by class prototyping, especially **long method chains** and **fluent APIs** inspired by functional programming.

 ```ahk